Create an Account

 The assessment supports critical evaluation but does not determine scientific “truth” or replace expert judgment.

-After the three free validations are used, users may purchase one-time validation credits or subscribe to a monthly plan that includes a recurring validation quota.
+After the 15 free validations are used, purchase one-time validation credits or subscribe to a monthly plan that includes a recurring validation quota.
 Subscriptions can be cancelled at any time.

 Red Flags are early warning signs.
 They don't automatically disqualify a source, but they tell you where to slow down and look closer.